bleachbit/cleanerml/README.md

 CleanerML Repository
 ====================

 This repository is an experiment whether GitHub provides an efficent platform for a community to develop safe and effective system cleaners.
 If the experiment is successful, BleachBit will provide automated access to this repository to support a wide variety of applications.
+For more background read the [announcement](http://bleachbit.sourceforge.net/news/bonus-pack-moved-svn-git).

 CleanerML